► Register students new to NISD

-Acceptance to any of NISD's six magnet high schools or one magnet middle school is by application only.
+Acceptance to any of NISD's seven magnet high schools or two magnet middle school is by application only.
+(Applications are typically accepted in late fall and winter.)

 In accordance with NISD Board Policy, Northside ISD generally does not accept the enrollment of students who do not reside in the district; however, there are a few exceptions.